 1899 Berlin, Germany to 1994 Orange, United States

-Anni Albers is the first female artist who had a solo exhibition at the MOMA in New York, in 1949, being one of the most important figures in the weaving workshop at the Bauhaus and then at the Black Mountain College in North Carolina, in the United States, where she emigrated.
+Anni Albers is the first women of Bauhaus who had a solo exhibition at the MOMA in New York, in 1949, is one of the most important figures in the weaving workshop at the Bauhaus and then at the Black Mountain College in North Carolina, in the United States, where she emigrated.
 Her tapestries with geometric patterns, inspired after Paul’s Klee drawings, attracted the attention of the Knoll Company, with whom she collaborated.

 3. Benita Koch-Otte

 Benita Koch-Otte was both a student and a professor at the Bauhaus, at the weaving workshop, and one of the most appreciated figures of the school, along with Gunta Stolzl, due to their abstract patterns.
 She also designed the kitchen of the Haus am Horn in Weimar, using as inspiration the one designed by Margarete Schutte-Lihotzky, the first female Austrian architect in 1926, which is thought to be the precursor of the contemporary fitted kitchens.